 CTS pre-operational inspections and load chart workshops can be customized, using your crane’s inspection criteria and load charts.

-NCCCO Certification Training
+NCCCO Certification Training Courses

 NCCCO Certified Rigger Level 1 - Available On-Site and Virtual (for prep training only)

 This 2-day program prepares the student for successful completion of the NCCCO Level 1 Rigger Certification testing program.
 Students will participate in classroom instruction and hands-on workshops designed to allow for both the understanding and ability of knot tying, inspection, and sling and rigging hardware connections.
 A practice test is given to students followed by a discussion of the correct answers and a review of the course material.
 After completion, students will not only be confident in their preparation for testing, but more importantly, they will be able to competently perform the job requirements of a Level 1 Rigger.

 NCCCO Certified Rigger Level 2 - Available On-Site and Virtual (for prep training only)

 This 2-day program prepares the student for successful completion of the NCCCO Level 2 Rigger Certification testing program.
 Throughout the course, students will complete extensive studies in the use of hitch application, calculating off-set center of gravity, and weight distribution.
 Additionally, students will learn methods of determining sling tension and the rotation of suspended loads.
 Classroom and hands-on workshops are utilized to prepare students for both testing and to confidently gain the skills critical to having a successful rigging career.